opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. tip:: **To load and import a scene from a different project:**

-    1. Load the scene you want to import by using the Load Scene browser or the OpenToonz standard browser.
+    1. Load the scene you want to import by using the **Load Scene...** browser or the OpenToonz standard browser.

-    2. Choose Import Scene in the dialog that opens: the scene is loaded and the related files will be copied into the default folders of the current project.
+    2. Choose **Import Scene** in the dialog that opens: the scene is loaded and the related files will be copied into the default folders of the current project.

-    3. Save the scene file in the current project +scenes folder
+    3. Save the scene file in the current project *+scenes* folder

-.. tip:: **To import one or several scenes from a different project without loading them:**
+.. tip:: **To import one or several scenes from a different project, without loading them:**

     1. Select the scenes you want to import in the OpenToonz standard browser.

-    2. Right-click the selection and choose Import Scene from the menu that opens: the scene and the related material files copied in the default folders of the current project.
+    2. Right-click the selection and choose **Import Scene** from the menu that opens: the scene and the related material files copied in the default folders of the current project.

 .. _exporting_scenes_to_a_different_project: